peterfennell/multi-state-SOLVER/README.md

 # multi-state-SOLVER
 MATLAB/Octave code for numerically solving multi-state degree-based frameworks, as presented in [1].
+Please download all files to your desired destination and use the *multi_state_solver* function from there.

 ## Program Files